betterscientificsoftware/bssw.io/Articles/Blog/what-is-an-inclusive-minute.md

 #### Dealing with conflict

-In spite of the fact that inclusion and inclusive practices are aimed at increasing access and participation for *everyone*, there will always be some who view it as primarily a gesture of political correctness or an imposition, off topic, and may even act against it by constantly playing a contrarion, or otherwise aiming to derail conversation.
+In spite of the fact that inclusion and inclusive practices are aimed at increasing access and participation for *everyone*, there will always be some who view it as primarily a gesture of political correctness or an imposition, off topic, and may even act against it by constantly playing a contrarian, or otherwise aiming to derail conversation.
 When such conflicts arise, what can a team leader do?

 The first place team leaders can look is their own institution's stated policies and procedures which often include valuing and furthering the goals of inclusion.